🏠 Home

 3. Mini-batch stochastic gradient descent: update the model using the gradients of a batch of data samples.

-2. Learning rate scheduling: automated adjust the learning rate during the learning, starting with a large one and decay linearly or according to the Cosine function.
+2. Learning rate scheduling: automatically adjust the learning rate during training, starting with a large one and decaying linearly or according to a cosine function.

-4. Adam (Adaptive Moment Estimation): (1) Adaptive learning rates (smaller gradient magnitudes have a large lr); (2) Combine first and second momentum; (3) Bias correction: normalize the moments (moving average) to avoid bias towards zero at the initial stage; (4) Robust to sparse gradients because of (1)\&(2)\&(3)
+4. Adam (Adaptive Moment Estimation): (1) adaptive learning rates (smaller gradient magnitudes have a larger lr); (2) combines first and second moments; (3) bias correction: normalize the moments (moving average) to avoid bias towards zero at the initial stage; (4) robust to sparse gradients because of (1), (2), and (3).

-5. Variations of Adam: The original Adam by default has L_2-norm weight decay, which is not optimal for large-scale transformer learning (cannot adjust regularization strengths, which is suboptimal for transformer models that are sensitive to regularizations).
-AdamW, which decoupled weight decay from Adam is preferred.
+5. Variations of Adam: the original Adam by default has \(\ell_2\)-norm weight decay, which is not optimal for large-scale transformer learning (cannot adjust regularization strengths, which is suboptimal for transformer models that are sensitive to regularization).
+AdamW, which decouples weight decay from Adam, is preferred.

 Testing

 During testing, we fix the model parameters and evaluate the model's performance on the test set.
-Typically, we assume the testing and training data has the same distribution (IID assumption).
-However, when the testing data has a different distribution or its distribution shifs over time, it will cause OOD issue or concept drift issue.
+Typically, we assume the testing and training data have the same distribution (IID assumption).
+However, when the testing data has a different distribution or its distribution shifts over time, it will cause an OOD issue or a concept drift issue.
 We may discuss these issues in later posts.
 Below, we summarize the widely used metrics for evaluating the model's performance:

-3. RUC and AUC: RUC shows the model's TPR (recall) and FPR under different thresholds, where random guess in the diagonal.
-AUC \(\in [0,1]\) is the area under the RUC curve.
+3. ROC and AUC: ROC shows the model's TPR (recall) and FPR under different thresholds, where random guessing lies on the diagonal.
+AUC \(\in [0,1]\) is the area under the ROC curve.
 It represents the likelihood that the model ranks a randomly chosen positive instance higher than a randomly chosen negative instance.
-The higher the AUC, the better the model..
+The higher the AUC, the better the model.

 Description of the image